mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

    * When voting for the Best Reusable Entities, developers are asked to keep the following criteria in mind:

-      a) originality
+      a) Originality

-      b) potential re-use of an entity across multiple project (smart contract patterns, entities, protocols, shared data, and other artefacts) - including actual reuse and sharing of Resuble Entities by other project submissions
+      b) Potential re-use of an entity across multiple project (smart contract patterns, entities, protocols, shared data, and other artefacts) - including actual reuse and sharing of Resuble Entities by other project submissions

-      c) quality of the entity's code, documentation, and videos
+      c) Quality of the entity's code, documentation, and videos

 **Category 2: Developers Choice Awards: Best Reusable Entities -  Submission Requirements**